wso2/docs-choreo-dev/en/pe-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 === "API subscription"

      To review and respond to API subscription approval requests, a user must have the following permissions.
-Administrators must ensure that users designated to review and respond to approval requests have these permissions:
+Platform Engineers must ensure that users designated to review and respond to approval requests have these permissions:

       - **WORKFLOW-MANAGEMENT**:
           - Approve API subscriptions: Grants access to review and approve API subscription workflow requests.